 As this is an online course, students should understand the level of autonomy and self-discipline required to be successful in this course.
+Students should anticipate approximately 6 to 8 hours of work per chapter outside of class time.

 Material covered in class may not always be the same as material covered in the textbook.
 These two sources should be viewed as complimentary and not redundant.
 As such, students who want to do well in this course are strongly encouraged to attend class on a regular basis.
-Please note that the instructor will not be providing recordings of synchronous lectures or copies of class notes.
+Please note that the instructor will not be providing copies of their class notes.
 Therefore, if you miss a class, you should try to obtain this material from another student.

-8.1 Online Learning Etiquette
+8.1 Online Etiquette